yegor256/rultor-image/README.md

 This is the default Docker image for [Rultor](https://www.rultor.com), available in Docker Hub as [`yegor256/rultor-image`](https://hub.docker.com/r/yegor256/rultor-image).

-This image has the following product installed, in latest versions:
+This image has Ubuntu 22.04 and the following packages, in their latest versions:

   * Git
   * sshd
   * Ruby
   * PHP
   * Java
-  * PhantomJS
   * TeXLive
   * s3cmd
   * PostgreSQL